membrane/api-gateway/docs/ROADMAP.md

 # Membrane Roadmap

+# Version 6.2.0

+- One API that calls multiple Backends
+  - Ideas
+    - <target ../> inside <if>
+- Routing with if instead of switch and cbr

 # Version 6.1.0

 - Grafana Dashboard to import in examples/prometheus
   - Also provide the datasource config
   - Maybe the config can be included into the docker-compose setup
 - Example Tests without unzipping for every test

 # Version 6.0.0